Annapurna Circuit Trek with Tilicho Lake - 16 Days

 16-Day Overview

-Your journey begins and ends in Kathmandu, but the trek itself starts from Pokhara, reached by road through Nepal's middle hills.
-From Pokhara, you travel to Besisahar, the traditional gateway to the Annapurna Circuit, where the trail begins its steady climb through rice terraces and river gorges.
+Your journey begins and ends in Kathmandu, but the trek itself starts from Jagat, reached by a long drive from Kathmandu via Dumre and Besisahar.
+From Jagat the trail climbs steadily through rice terraces and river gorges.
 The first days follow the Marsyangdi River valley through Chame and into the increasingly dry plains approaching Manang, where you'll spend an acclimatisation day before the Tilicho detour.
 The trail to Tilicho Lake branches northwest from Manang, climbing through Khangsar and Tilicho Base Camp before the final steep ascent to the lakeshore at 4,919 metres.
 After returning to Manang, the main Circuit resumes: Yak Kharka, Thorong High Camp, and the pre-dawn crossing of Thorong La at 5,416 metres.
 The descent to Muktinath takes you into the rain shadow of the Annapurna range, through Jomsom and Marpha along the Kali Gandaki.
-Some variations of the Circuit continue through Tatopani and its famous hot springs, but this itinerary takes the more direct route from Jomsom back to Pokhara and then Kathmandu.
+After crossing Thorong La and visiting Muktinath, this itinerary continues through Tatopani and its famous hot springs, then climbs to Ghorepani for the classic Poon Hill sunrise before descending to Nayapul and driving back to Pokhara, then Kathmandu.

 Before You Arrive

 Please arrive in Kathmandu the day before your trek starts.
 This gives you time to recover from your international flight, meet your guide, and do any last-minute gear shopping in Thamel if needed.
 We arrange your airport transfer, so you can step off the plane knowing everything is sorted.
 Make sure your Nepal visa and trekking insurance are in order before you fly.
-Your insurance must cover altitude up to at least 5,500 metres and include helicopter evacuation, as this trek reaches 5,416 metres at Thorong La.
+Your insurance must cover up to 6,000 metres and include helicopter evacuation.
+This trek reaches 5,416 metres at Thorong La and 4,919 metres at Tilicho Lake.

 Online Briefing